michaeleisel/AutoPen/README.md

 To use AutoPen, follow these steps:

-- Get the pre-built binary for the latest release from [here](https://github.com/michaeleisel/zld/releases/latest), and extract AutoPen and libautopen.dylib from it.
+- Download AutoPen.zip from [here](https://github.com/michaeleisel/AutoPen/releases/latest), and extract AutoPen and libautopen.dylib from it.
 Make sure to keep these two files in the same directory when you run this tool.
 - In the Xcode build settings, add `--digest-algorithm=sha1` to "Other Code Signing Flags" .
 This is required for AutoPen to work, but also substantially reduces codesigning time in its own right.
 Also consider adding `--resource-rules /path/to/rules.xml` for even more speed.
 More info on these flags is [here](https://eisel.me/signing).
 - In Xcode build settings, add a user-defined setting of `CODE_SIGNING_ALLOWED` set to `NO`.
 This will disable Xcode's default codesigning in order to use AutoPen instead.
 - Add a "run script" build phase after all other build phases that runs AutoPen with the same exact flags that the default codesigning step previously did.
 E.g., `/path/to/AutoPen -s ${EXPANDED_CODE_SIGN_IDENTITY} --timestamp\=none --generate-entitlement-der --entitlements /path/to/entitlements.xcent ${OTHER_CODE_SIGN_FLAGS} ${CODESIGNING_FOLDER_PATH}`.
 Note that the `entitlements.xcent` file will change as the app's entitlements are changed, and the full set of flags that Xcode is adding for code signing may change across Xcode versions.